-To collect performing arts royalties, you need to register with a Performing Rights Organization (PRO).
+To collect performance royalties, you need to register with a Performing Rights Organization (PRO).
 In the U.S., you have a few options, but you can only choose one to register your work with.
 Because a “public performance” involves the composition, these organizations represent songwriters, not recording artists.

 The 3 main ones in the United States are:

 - The American Society of Composers, Authors and Publishers (ASCAP) – www.ascap.com

 - Society of European Stage Authors and Composers (SESAC) – www.sesac.com

 The main differences between these PROs is that ASCAP and BMI are both not-for-profit organizations so you can sign up with no restrictions.
 SESAC is for profit and you must get invited in.